lwinkler/markus/README.md

 	- *awk*: used at compile time
 	- *jq*: JSON file comparison.
 Used for tests

-On Ubuntu the apt-get install command is:
+On Ubuntu the apt install command is:

-	sudo apt-get install cmake libtinyxml-dev liblog4cxx-dev libboost-all-dev jq libmongoc-dev cxxtest libbson-dev
+	sudo apt install cmake libtinyxml-dev liblog4cxx-dev libboost-all-dev jq libmongoc-dev cxxtest libbson-dev

 **CAUTION**: On old Ubuntu versions (14.04 and maybe 16.04).
 Be careful if you install libopencv-dev as this installs nvidia packages along.
 This might harm your computer http://askubuntu.com/questions/243043/after-logging-in-theres-a-black-screen-and-my-cursor-nothing-else-in-ubuntu

 ### Installing OpenCV
 Markus works with OpenCV3.
-We recommend to install it from sources since the version of apt-get and other package managers may not have all contributions enabled.
+We recommend to install it from sources since the version of apt and other package managers may not have all contributions enabled.

-To install it from apt-get on Ubuntu:
+To install it from apt on Ubuntu:

-	sudo apt-get install libopencv-dev
+	sudo apt install libopencv-dev

 To install from sources: